myousefi2016/slepc4py/docs/source/overview.rst

       computed, whether the largest or smallest ones, as well as some other parameters for fine tuning the computation.
 Different solvers are available, as in the case of EPS.

+:QEP: This component is the analog of EPS for the case of Quadratic
+      Eigenvalue Problems.
+The user provides three square matrices that define the problem.
+Several parameters can be specified, as in the case of EPS.
+It is also possible to indicate whether the problem belongs to a special type, e.g., symmetric or gyroscopic.

 :ST:  The Spectral Transformation is a component that provides
       convenient implementations of common spectral